microsoft/atlas-design/site/src/patterns/card.md

 ## Testimonial card

-A card designed to quote a social media account, the testimonial card provides a place for a user's opinion to be showcased.
+The testimonial card provides a place for a user's opinion to be showcased.
 Notable modifications from Icon Card include using `border-radius-rounded` on the image, as well as slightly different font and text sizes.

 ```html
 <article class="card">